 In situations where weather may cause a school closure and Denver Public Schools has a planned, non-student contact day (either for a holiday or for teacher in-service) and the Girls Athletic Leadership Schools is otherwise scheduled to be open, the GALS administration will make a decision about whether school will be closed.
-In this case, information about the Girls Athletic Leadership Schools specifically will be broadcast by 6:00am on the three major news networks on the day of the closure as well as through our phone app.
+In this case, information about the Girls Athletic Leadership Schools specifically will be send to families via robocall and roboemail, and through the Flyer App.